narang99/narang99.github.io/_posts/2024-11-08-aws-cdk-resource-imports.md

 The above action would add an ingress rule in the imported resource's security group from your stack's resource. **It would however, also add an entry in the outbound rules of the imported resource's security group, allowing it to connect to your resources.
 This would remove the default allow-all outbound rule, resulting in the imported resource losing internet access.**

 The solution is to import the security group associated with the imported resource explicitly and manage its connections.
+You essentially need to set `allow_all_outbound` and `allow_all_ipv6_outbound` to `True`
 I'm keeping a list of correct ways to import your resources in CDK here (examples are in python)

----
 ## Plain old security-groups

 ### Bad